Podcast: Play in new window | Download

 It’s important to plan and anticipate peak events in your life, just as you would an athletic event.

-Being a business athlete isn’t about being superhuman, it’s about accomplishing everything you want to do.
+This methodology isn’t about being superhuman, it’s about accomplishing everything you want to do.

 You should know what your peak events or “Wimbledons” are (and when they will occur) so you can plan accordingly.